This Is B-A-D: Some Democrats Are Sick Of A DIRE Email Strategy

 “I think the DCCC’s email strategy is a wasted opportunity for Democrats.
 They have this expansive email list that they could be using to cultivate and motivate voters to flip congressional seats in 2018,” said Laura Olin, a Democratic digital strategist who’s worked with a host of progressives including Barack Obama’s digital team.

-“The thing is that fundraising campaigns from Obama, Warren, and Bernie showed us that we don’t need to use those scare tactics to raise money and those tactics don’t make us lose our values by being inclusive, engaging, and honest rather than being alarmist and misleading,” said McGregor.
+“The thing is that fundraising campaigns from Obama, Warren, and Bernie showed us that we don’t need to use those scare tactics to raise money, and those tactics don’t make us lose our values by being inclusive, engaging, and honest rather than being alarmist and misleading,” said McGregor.

 The current energy has helped drive a number of online-based national efforts outside of the traditional party apparatus, like Swing Left (which raises money for Democratic nominees) or any number of massively viral fundraising drives for nominees in special elections.

 Party committees have a wider set of spending demands, and no one can say the strategy hasn’t been effective in pure fundraising terms.
-Just last week the DCCC said they had raised more than $50 million dollars online.
+Just last week the DCCC said they had raised more than $50 million online.
 “Small dollar, grassroots donations have propelled the DCCC to record-breaking online fundraising this cycle.
 It’s clear that the base of our party is unified around the goal of taking back the House,” said DCCC spokesman Tyler Law.

 That, people agree on.